greenboxal/doggohub/doc/development/sql.md

 to keep in mind when using lots of JOINs in a query and filtering out records based on the joined data.

-GitLab comes with a `Gitlab::SQL::Union` class that can be used to build a UNION of multiple `ActiveRecord::Relation` objects.
+DoggoHub comes with a `Gitlab::SQL::Union` class that can be used to build a UNION of multiple `ActiveRecord::Relation` objects.
 You can use this class as
 follows: